uyenle-gh/uyenle-gh/README.md

-### Hi, this is Uyen Le! 👋
+### Hi, this is Uyen Le 👋

 I am a junior pursuing a double major in Mathematics and Computer Science at Denison University :woman_technologist:.

 It was during my studies at Denison that I developed an interest in programming and discovered my passion for Data Science and Enterprise Architecture.
-I am dedicated to using my skills to tackle complex problems and create impactful solutions.
+I am dedicated to using my skills to tackle complex problems and create impactful solutions :cupid:.

 ### 🚀 Skills